Involution game with specialization strategy: Model

-where the parameter $\kappa_2$ describes the sensitivity of the strategy adjustment probability to the payoff difference $\pi(i,t)-\pi(j,t)$. $\kappa_2$ is critical in updating strategies, the higher the value, the more $i$ tends to adopt $j$'s strategy which bring a higher payoff to $j$, if $\kappa_2$ is lower the opposite is true.
+where the parameter $\kappa_2$ describes probability to the payoff difference $\pi(i,t)-\pi(j,t)$. $\kappa_2$ is critical in updating strategies, the lower the value, the more agent $i$ tends to adopt $j$'s strategy which bring a higher payoff to $j$, if $\kappa_2$ is lower the opposite is true.
+When $\kappa_2$ is too large, payoff plays no role in strategy updating.
+In this work, we take $\kappa_2 = 0.1$ as in the earlier work \cite{wang2022modeling}.